 If your bananas aren’t quite overripe, they will still work, but the muffins will not have a very strong banana flavor.
 I also want to point out that while you may see people try to “ripen” bananas in the oven or microwave on YouTube, these techniques do not actually work.
 They will soften the banana and maybe leave it blacked and/or smoking, but by no means will it sweeten them.

-After the bananas are mashed and placed in a small/ medium sized bowl, mix the flour, sugar, baking powder, salt, cinnamon, and flax seed in a separate, larger bowl.
+After the bananas are mashed and placed in a small/ medium sized bowl, mix the flour, sugar, baking powder, salt, and cinnamon in a separate, larger bowl.

-Add the milk and applesauce to the banana and whisk until combined.
+Add the milk, vanilla, applesauce to the banana and whisk until combined.

 Add the wet ingredients to the large bowl.
 Mix the ingredients until there are no more clumps of flour, but be sure not to over mix.